 Frequently Asked Questions

-No. Sage Oak Charter School is an independent study program and as such is exempt from SB277.
+Sage Oak Charter School is an independent study program and as such is exempt from SB277 requirements.
 We are, however, required to collect vaccination information and a copy of vaccinations (if applicable) will be requested.
-If you do not vaccinate your child(ren), you will fill out a form confirming this information.
+If your child is not fully vaccinated, you will fill out a form confirming this information.

 Oops!
 We couldn't find anything matching your query.